OfficeDev/hands-on-labs/Ignite18/HOL3011-first-teams-app/Lab.md

 Click on the "Manifest editor" tab and the "Import and existing app" button:
 ![A screenshot of the Manifest editor tab in App Studio](Images/s2_3.png)

-Load the manifest.json file that you previously unzipped and then click on the "Contoso Talent" entry.
+Load the **teams-sample-app-package.zip** file that you previously unzipped and then click on the "Contoso Talent" entry.

 ![A screenshot of the Manifest editor with the Contoso Talent Entry](Images/s2_3_5.png)